 Last Updated on

-I’ll answer this question in a moment, but it’s really tied in with why I’ve moved from being published by mainstream publishers to self-publishing, so I’ll start by saying something about that.
+I’ll answer this question in a moment, but it’s really tied in with another question: Why have I taken to self-publishing?
+I think I should say something about that first.

 Publishing as it used to be